 "Energy" shall mean electric power.

-"Energy Charge" shall mean the amount to be paid by Buyer to Seller each Month during the Delivery Term for each MWh of the Contract Quantity of Energy delivered and in Exhibit A.
+"Energy Charge" shall mean the amount to be paid by Buyer to Seller each Month during the Delivery Term for each MWh of the Contract Quantity of Energy delivered as set forth in Section 4.3 and in Exhibit A.

 "EPT" shall mean Eastern Prevailing Time.